Unlevel Foundation Causes and Prevention

 Foundation cracking is a common but still serious problem that affects countless homes all across the United States.
 There are many potential causes of foundation cracking, but these causes can often be placed into one of the two broader categories.

-Fortunately, since foundation cracking is often preventable, knowledge beforehand is a powerful tool.
+Fortunately, since foundation cracking is often preventable, having the proper knowledge beforehand is a powerful tool.
 Explained below are the two major categories of causes for foundation cracking and the ways to prevent each from occurring.

 We strongly suggest you review the information that we have provided below, and if you have any questions feel free to give us a call to discuss them.
 We have been doing this for over 55 years now and we are happy to help our local community solve their Houston foundation repair issues.